ppgia-unifor/resilience-bench/README.md

 1. Make sure the `AWS_BUCKET_NAME` and `AWS_OUTPUT_PATH` variables are not defined.
 2. Specify the path to a local folder inside the scheduler service container where the tests results will be stored (e.g., '/opt/app/resilience-tests') by defining the `DISK_PATH` variable in the 'eviroment' section of the scheduler service.
-3. Edit the 'volumes' section of the scheduler service to map the selected local folder inside the scheduler service container to a local folder in the host machine (e.g., './results').

     ```yaml
     environment:
       - DISK_PATH=/opt/app/resilience-tests
+    ```

+3. Edit the 'volumes' section of the scheduler service to map the selected local folder inside the scheduler service container to a local folder in the host machine (e.g., './results').

+    ```yaml
     volumes:
       - ./results:/opt/app/resilience-tests
     ```